jwoehr/quantum_yiqing/README.md

   -f FILEPATH, --filepath FILEPATH
-                        OPENQASM 2.0 file to use for the oracle circuit, must return 3 classical bits
-  -m, --memory          Print individual results of multishot experiment --qasm                Show the qasm for the circuit --shots SHOTS         number of execution shots, default is 1024
+                        OPENQASM 2.0 file to use for the oracle circuit, must return 3 classical bits --from_csv FROM_CSV   Load a csv file previously output by Quantum Yi Qing and display the pair of hexagrams it represents -m, --memory          Print individual results of multishot experiment --qasm                Show the qasm for the circuit --shots SHOTS         number of execution shots, default is 1024